xeolabs/xeometry-guide/fittingThingsInView.md

 });
 ```

-Set camera to jump directly to each new position:
+Configuring the camera to jump directly to each new position:

 ```javascript
 viewer.setViewFitDuration(0);
 ```

-Jump camera to given position:
+Jumping the camera to a given position:

 ```javascript
 viewer.setEyeLookUp([-100,0,0],[0,0,0],[0,1,0]);
 ```

-Jump camera to fit two objects in view - note we don't need the callback anymore because camera is now jumping:
+Jumping the camera to fit two objects in view - note we don't need the callback anymore because camera is now jumping:

 ```javascript
 viewer.viewFit(["saw34", "saw5"]);
 ```

-Jump camera to fit a model and two objects in view:
+Jumping the camera to fit a model and two objects in view:

 ```javascript
 viewer.viewFit(["gearbox", "saw#2", "saw#5"]);
 ```

-Set how much of the field of view that a target boundary will occupy when flying the camera to fit models or objects to the view:
+Setting how much of the field of view that a target boundary will occupy when flying the camera to fit models or objects to the view:

 ```javascript
 viewer.setViewFitFOV(20); // Degrees